Top

 • The patient suffered demonstrable harm as a result of medical negligence: Medical malpractice cases require tangible proof of injury or damage due to negligence on behalf of the medical professional being sued.
 Pain and suffering alone do not often constitute enough evidence for a successful case.

-How Long Do I Have to Sue?
+How Long Do I Have to Sue for Medical Malpractice in Pittsburgh?

 In Pennsylvania, the statute of limitations for medical malpractice cases is generally two years from the date when the injury occurred or when the patient knew or reasonably should have known that the injury was caused by medical malpractice.